 Students interested in returning to UK following an academic suspension must first apply to be reinstated to the University by following this procedure:

-Apply for reinstatement by contacting the college (within the deadlines outlined below) in which they plan to re-enroll.
+b) Apply for reinstatement by contacting the college (within the deadlines outlined below) in which they plan to re-enroll.
 NOTE: The college that suspends you does not necessarily need to be the college that considers your reinstatement.
-Please consult the college that houses your intended major regarding their reinstatement process and deadlines.
+Please consult the college that houses your intended major regarding its reinstatement process and deadlines.
 Undergraduate Studies reinstates only those students with 60 or fewer earned hours.

 Repeat Option A student has the option to repeat once as many as 3 different courses in which he/she received a grade of B, C, D, or E. Only the grade, credit hours and quality points of the second completion will be used in calculating the grade point average, provided the student has made a specific request through a Repeat Option Form.
 This request must be filed with the office of the college in which the student is enrolled.
 The student must be enrolled at the time he/she files the repeat option form.

 Academic Bankruptcy Students who have been out of the University for at least two calendar years, who come back to UK and earn at least 12 credit hours with at least a 2.0 GPA, may choose to have none of their previous course work calculated toward their GPA, even though the credits earned may still count.
 Bankruptcy may be used only once.
 Many stipulations apply.
-Students should consult the UK bulletin or their academic advisor for more information.
+Students should consult the UK Bulletin or their academic advisor for more information.